 |MLA Works Cited entry||“Middle Game.”
 The Queen’s Gambit, episode 4, Flitcraft, 2020.
 Netflix, https://www.netflix.com/watch/80234304.|

 DVDs and other home media

-If you viewed the show on home media (e.g. DVD, Blu-ray), adapt the reference to list the name shown on the packaging, list the year of release shown there (not when the show originally aired), and include the disc number if there are multiple discs.
+If you viewed the show on home media (e.g. DVD, Blu-ray), adapt the reference to list the name shown on the packaging, list the year of release shown there, and include the disc number if there are multiple discs.
 If the title already states the season, you can omit this later in the reference.

 The year when the episode originally aired can optionally be included after the episode title.